voedger/reqmd/worklog.md

 - Me: loop
   - Copilot.Claude: Is `design.md/##Changes processing` clear to refactor Analyzer?
 Ask questions if needed.
 - CopilotAgent.Claude: Refactor analyzer to meet the design
+- Copilot.Claude: If possible get rid of seenReqs in analyzer, use analyzer.coverages instead👍

 --------------------